I’ll decide once all pics are identified what the best ones are. For now, I just have the proofs… But look, I’m flying!

-Yesterday, I left off talking about that hill around mile 6.
-I was sweating profusely.
-I cannot get across to you how hot it felt out there.
+I cannot get across to you how hot it felt.
 Go take a walk on the sun, then come back and read this; you’ll pretty much understand.

-As the race wore on, I came to a spot where they were giving out bananas!
-I was stoked.
-Unbelievably stoked.
-Bananas are kind of my “official race food.”
-I’ve never seen bananas on a course before.
-I happily grabbed my half of a banana, peeled back that banana peel, and as I brought it to my mouth, plop!
+I happily peeled back that banana peel, and as I brought it to my mouth, plop!
 It slipped out of my hands, onto the ground!
 So depressing.
 I was too far past the banana people to warrant going back.

 I realized why bananas may not be a course favorite – there were banana peels everywhere!
-I almost slipped on one (I’m sure missing out on one hilarious pratfall).
+I almost slipped on one – I’m sure missing out on one hilarious pratfall.
 I realized how slippery that area was, and successfully maneuvered through it.
 (Thank you, tap-dancing through high school for some mighty fine coordination.)

 Being that it was St. Patrick’s day, I passed a lot of people out drinking.
-A group of people had a sign saying, You keep running, I’ll keep drinking” (as they drank from a humongous bottle).
-There was a house with St. Patrick’s day decorations (green balloons and streamers) all around.
-A big group sat out on the front stairs and cheered us on.
-(Of course some people decided to give out beer around Mile 8.)
+One group had a sign saying, “You keep running, I’ll keep drinking” (as they drank from a humongous bottle).
+Some people even gave out beer around Mile 8.)

 A woman held a sign that said, “Free pugs at the finish.”
 Of course, that a little bit made me want to run the other way, being that I’m terrified of dogs and all.